panoply/syncify/readme.md

 npm install shopify-sync -g
 ```

-If you don't want as a global dependency you will need to access the wizard by creating a script tag with the value of `store` in your projects root directory.
+If you don't want as a global dependency you will need to access the wizard by creating a script tag with the value of `sync` in your projects root directory.

 ```
 "scripts": {
-   "sync": "store"
+   "sync": "sync"
 }
 ```